IsaacEhuan/POO-Project/documentation/Work process.md

 Microsoft Teams is a unified communication and collaboration platform that combines persistent workplace chat, video meetings, file storage (including file collaboration), and application integration.
 In this application we will be connecting for direct communication with the team, where we will agree on points of the organization about the tasks, requirements and other important activities.
 For the meetings, a channel has been created for the team, since it is more efficient and has more options than creating a simple group chat.
 Meetings happen at least 2 times at week, whether we meet with our teacher or not.

+### Discord
+Discord is a social platform designed to allow you to create chat groups for different games and purposes.
+You can think of it as something similar to Skype or TeamSpeak, although including the functions of other more professional tools.
+With this tool, quick meetings were also held for more specific discussions.

 ### One Drive.
 OneDrive is a platform that allows you to store files, documents, personal material, etc., in a single space, you can also share them with other people and have access to them on any device.